-Next, ITadmin's software fakes the response to TPM_LoadKey2 (using its knowledge of SRK authdata to create the necessary HMAC).
+Next, the attacker fakes the response to TPM_Loadkey2 (using its knowledge of SRK authdata to create the necessary HMAC).
 Finally, it fakes the response to TPM_Seal (using its knowledge of the new key's authdata to create the necessary HMAC).
-Therefore, the ITadmin can successfully impersonate the TPM just because it knows the authdata of SRK.